-The Orkney Islands Council scheme is open to all employees of scheduled bodies except those whose employment entitles them to belong to another statutory pension scheme (e.g., Teachers).
+The Orkney Islands Council Pension Fund is open to all employees of scheduled bodies except those whose employment entitles them to belong to another statutory pension scheme (e.g., Teachers).
 Employees of admitted bodies can join the scheme subject to those bodies meeting the statutory requirements and, on such terms and conditions as the Council (as Administering Authority) may require.
 A list of scheduled and admitted bodies is attached as Annex 1.

 The Pension Fund Sub-committee is a formal sub-committee of Orkney Islands Council's Policy and Resources Committee.
-The Scheme of Administration for the Council refers to the Pension Fund Sub-committee all matters relating to the management of investments of the Council's Pension Fund.
+The Scheme of Administration for the Council refers the responsibility to discharge all functions and responsibilities relating to the Council's role as administering authority for the Orkney Islands Council Pension Fund in terms of the Local Government (Scotland) Act 1994, the Superannuation Act 1972 and the Public Service Pensions Act 2013.